Royal6969/pizza-delivery-app/README.md

 To go next/prev image in slider, I need to define a stateHook for an index.
 The useState hook lets you manage state throughout your application.

-Note: Not forget to import it --> import { useState } from 'react'
+⚠️ Note: Not forget to import it --> import { useState } from 'react' ⚠️

 The stateHook will begin in 0 --> const [index, setIndex] = useState(0)
 in 0 because 0 will be the main image (first item (image) in slider)

-To learn more about the useState() hook, visit... https://www.coffeeclass.io/articles/nextjs-usestate
+👨‍🏫 To learn more about the useState() hook, visit: https://www.coffeeclass.io/articles/nextjs-usestate

 ![slider](./public/img/readme/slider.png)